signature-opensource/CK-Observable-Domain/BinarySerializationMigration.md

 > without boxing.

 The serializer API has changed on 2 different aspects:
-- First for basic writes: before the serializer was extending the ``.
+- First for basic writes: before the serializer was extending the `ICKBinaryWriter`.
 This is now composed, the basic writer is exposed by the `Writer` property (you can see this above on the writing of the `IsRunning` boolean).
 - Second for complex object support: nullable reference types and value types are now explicitly